adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters which the LRS does not recognize ( __Note:__
-LRSs may recognize and act on parameters not in this specification).
+* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters which the LRS does not recognize in their intended context in this specification ( __Note:__ LRSs may recognize and act on parameters not in this specification).

 * The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters matching parameters described in this